sonjoydatta/user-devices/README.md

 4. Styled-components for styling the UI components
 5. Jest for testing the application

-## Demo

-This application is deployed on Vercel.
-Please check it out 😄 [here](https://user-devices.vercel.app).

 ## Installation

 Clone the repository and run the following command: